 In some cases, you might see immediate results on your credit after bankruptcy.

-By wiping your debt history clean, bankruptcy gives you the opportunity to start over.
-You have a another chance to get your finances right.
-If you budget properly and are disciplined with your money, you can lay the foundation for building good credit history.
+By wiping your debt history clean, a bankruptcy gives you the opportunity to start over.
+You have another chance to get your finances right.
+If you budget properly and are disciplined with your money, you can lay the foundation for building a good credit history.

 Following a bankruptcy, it's a good idea to start re-establishing your credit as soon as possible.
 You won't be burdened with the outstanding debt that you discharged in bankruptcy, and you should have more disposable income to make your remaining (or new) credit payments on time.
 If you establish a good track record of paying your post-bankruptcy debts on time, you can increase your credit scores.
 Though, it will take some time.
 But maybe not as long as you think; you might see some improvement as early as six months to a year after bankruptcy.